General information:

 CAMP factor

-Location of virulence-associated genes in S. agalactiae:
+Genomic location of virulence-related genes in S. agalactiae:

 S. pneumoniae